Evangelical leader hopes conference is 'testosterone booster shot' for anti-abortion 2024 candidates

 Pence, an evangelical Christian, will be speaking at the Faith & Freedom Coalition event for the first time since 2021, when he was booed by some and faced shouts of “traitor.”
 That event, held in Florida, came months after the Jan.
 6 insurrection at the U.S. Capitol, when Pence defied Trump's unprecedented demands to overturn Biden's victory in the 2020 election.

+Reed warned Friday's audience about booing or verbally expressing any disagreement with any presidential candidates: “If they’re not where they need to be, then let’s just love them and pray them right where they need to go."

-The former vice president is also expected to speak Saturday at the National Celebrate Life Rally at the Lincoln Memorial.
+The former vice president has made abortion a centerpiece of his campaign and was also expected to speak Saturday at the National Celebrate Life Rally at the Lincoln Memorial.
+He is also doing a weekend tele-town hall in Iowa that will focus on abortion.

 Despite evangelicals' initial reluctance to back Trump in 2016, Reed said the former president's administration had a strong abortion record to point to.
 He said Trump also impressed evangelicals by moving the U.S. Embassy in Israel from Tel Aviv to Jerusalem in 2018, which the evangelical movement supported because of the deep religious significance of the area.

-“I think the bar has been raised and I think the ceiling is going to keep moving up," Reed said of evangelicals' expectations for pro-Israel, anti-abortion presidential primary candidates.

-That's because, he said, the candidates understand “there is no path to the Republican nomination for president that doesn’t go through the evangelical vote.”
+Candidates understand “there is no path to the Republican nomination for president that doesn’t go through the evangelical vote," he said.

 Credit: AP